Iran University of Medical Sciences • Journals

 Libraries & institutions

-Summarises permitted ILL practices, outlines conditions for TDM on open access and subscription content, and explains how to request clarification or additional permissions where needed.
+Summarises permitted ILL practices, TDM conditions for open access and licensed content, and how to request additional permissions.

-• Use of open access content under Creative Commons licences
+• Open access content under Creative Commons licences

 Archiving & indexer readiness

-Outlines long-term archiving arrangements, how we ensure preservation of the scholarly record, and how we work with indexing services such as Scopus, Web of Science and MEDLINE.
+Outlines long-term preservation of the scholarly record and work with indexing services such as Scopus, Web of Science and MEDLINE.

 Preservation & archiving